nefarius/docker-mdwiki/README.md

 # docker-mdwiki

-Lightweight docker image hosting an [MDwiki](http://dynalon.github.io/mdwiki/#!index.md) instance with content fetched from a Git repository.
+Lightweight docker image hosting an [MDwiki](http://dynalon.github.io/mdwiki/#!index.md) instance with content fetched from a GitHub repository.

 ## About

 `docker-mdwiki` is a simple and light container based on the [golang (Alpine) image](https://hub.docker.com/_/golang/).
-Upon startup it clones a specified Git repositository and serves its content with [devd](https://github.com/cortesi/devd).
+Upon startup it clones a specified GitHub repositository and serves its content with [devd](https://github.com/cortesi/devd).
 Additionally it listens for an incoming Github Webhook and automatically pulls changes upon receiving a push notification.
 Webhooks are processed by the included [webhook](https://github.com/adnanh/webhook) server.
+These services are managed by [supervisord](http://supervisord.org/).

 ## Build